 Fri 9am - 1pm

 Jati Heer Qualified in 1996 from Guys & St Thomas’ hospitals and has worked extensively in all types of dental practices, including those committed to seeing very nervous patients alongside a hospital based career.
 In 1998 he completed the MFGDP exam and joined the Royal College of Surgeons (London).
 The JH Dental Clinic was opened in 2002 and has gradually become a full time commitment as a general private dental practice as well as a referral centre for more complex work such as wisdom tooth removal or dental implants.
 It is also utilised by the hospital service to assist their clinics on a regular basis.
-More recently Jati Heer has been doing some teaching courses for dentists at a National level.
 We have a passion for using the latest methods and base our clinical treatments on sound scientific research.

 Apart from work, Jati is a keen aviator and has an interest in keep fit and martial arts.

-Jess joined our team in 2013.
-She is our fully qualified Head Dental Nurse.
+Annie joined our team in 2016.
+She is our Trainee Dental Nurse.
 She is extremely knowledgeable about all aspects of dentistry.
 She keeps the surgery immaculate, the patients at ease and is meticulous with contamination control.

-Annie joined us in 2016 and is our newest member of our team.
+Clare joined us in 2006.
 She is currently our main Dental Receptionist, in charge of the front of house section.
-Annie has a great rapport with our patients and will always go that extra mile for them.
+Clare has a great rapport with our patients and will always go that extra mile for them.

 Satty joined our team in 2016.
 She is currently working as our Trainee Dental Nurse and is doing tremendously well.
 She will finally be fully qualified by the end of the year.